Gupta-4388/atlan-customer-support-copilot/submission.md

 ## Notes / Next Steps

+* **API Flexibility:** The project works fully without an OpenAI API key (heuristics + retrieval only).
+With a key, GPT-based classification and answer generation are enabled for more accurate responses.
 * **Future improvements:** Refine UI/UX, integrate advanced classification models, expand SDK documentation for precise RAG responses.
 * **RAG answer note:** Answers are illustrative if relevant SDK docs are not present in `data/docs/`.
 * **Chroma DB path:** Ensure `./data/chroma_db/` exists and is writable for local persistence.